 Prepares Bid Specs for procurement of supplies, services and construction.

 Coordinate and organize registration for recreation aquatic and special event programs in RecTrac and Play Melbourne website

 Directs the research, analysis and preparation of special reports, studies and surveys.

-Frequently inspects operations to assess the needs for facilities, personnel, equipment and policy or procedure changes.
+Frequently inspects operations to assess the needs for facilities, personnel, equipment, forms, and policy or procedure changes.